sdat2/adcirc-emulation/README.md

 │   └── reports        <- Polished notebooks for presentations or intermediate results.
 │
 ├── report             <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   ├── figures        <- Generated graphics and figures to be used in reporting │   └── sections       <- LaTeX sections.
+│   ├── figures        <- Generated graphics and figures to be used in reporting.
+│   └── sections       <- LaTeX sections.
 The report folder can be linked to your overleaf
 |                         report with github submodules.
 │
 ├── requirements       <- Directory containing the requirement files.
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported.
+├── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
+│   ├── __init__.py    <- Makes src a Python module.
 │   │
-│   ├── data_loading   <- Scripts to download or generate data
+│   ├── data_loading   <- Scripts to download or generate data.
 │   │
-│   ├── preprocessing  <- Scripts to turn raw data into clean data and features for modeling
+│   ├── preprocessing  <- Scripts to turn raw data into clean data and features for modeling.
 |   |
-│   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
+│   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions.
 │   │
 │   └── plot           <- Different plotting scripts for results.
 │
-└── setup.cfg          <- setup configuration file for linting rules
+└── setup.cfg          <- Setup configuration file for linting rules.
 ```

 ## Code formatting